 Politics is exercised everywhere within a material world that constrains it.
 Resource scarcity is an important conditioner of African politics.
 The relatively widespread prevalence of poverty across the continent colors the nature of people's participation in politics and the exercise of state power.
 At the same time that many Africans are poor, many African countries are rich in natural resources, which also greatly affect political institutions and behavior.
 Thus this book allocates considerable space to the study of Africa's political economy (Chapter 6).
-It discusses the unusual historical, climatic, geographical, and resource-based constraints of African economies; the burden and political effects of epidemics like AIDS; and the management of African economies by governments and donors.
+It discusses the unusual historical, climatic, geographical, and resource-based constraints of African economies; the burden and political effects of epidemics such as AIDS; and the management of African economies by governments and donors.
 In this respect, the impact of neopatrimonialism on economic policies gets much attention, as do the intended remedies for economic failure, including the multiple iterations of donor-sponsored programs for economic reform.
-We conclude this political economy survey with a discussion of the improved performance of many African economies since the late 1990s, a subject that has produced a lively debate among scholars of development.
+We conclude this political economy survey with an examination of the notable improvement in a number of African economies in the twenty-first century and the degree to which the "Africa rising" narrative carries weight.

 While economic crisis is a common African narrative, so are conflict and state failure.
-And indeed, no amount of "Afro-optimism" will conceal the fact that African countries are prone to conflict, even though most African societies live in peace most of the time.
+And indeed, no amount of "Afro-optimism" will conceal the fact that African countries have been prone to conflict, even though most African societies live in peace most of the time.
 Given the importance and policy relevance of this topic, we dedicate a large chapter to it (Chapter 7).
 We help the reader make sense of what often appear to be irrational instances of political violence.
 Who are the insurgents?
 What do they want?
 What do they do?
 How do they relate to the state, to their environment and resources, and to foreign actors?
 We are careful to connect these questions to our earlier discussions of state, social forces, economic resources, and forms of governance.
-We discuss national liberation wars, interstate wars, secessions, nonseparatist rebellions, and composite conflicts.
-We also show how conflict has evolved over time in Africa, especially before and after the Cold War.
+We discuss wars of national liberation, interstate wars, secessions, nonseparatist rebellions, and composite conflicts.
+We also show how conflict has evolved over time in Africa, especially before and after the Cold War, as well as the more recent developments in the twenty-first century.
 We then review the rich body of literature that deals with the causes of conflict and apply it to cases from across the continent.
 Here too, the study of Africa has much to teach us and greatly contributes to the existing literature.
 The chapter concludes with a discussion of conflict resolution and of the notions of human security and insecurity in Africa.